The 7 Best Audio Interfaces For Shure SM7B (2023)

 The Shure SM7B is a great microphone for those looking to improve the quality of their recordings.
 However, to get the most out of it, you’ll need a good audio interface.
 Look for one with quality preamps, gain precision, and low noise floor values.
 Additionally, make sure it is made of durable materials and is easy to transport if needed.

-The Universal Audio Apollo Twin is the top pick.
+My top pick is the Universal Audio Apollo Twin.
 It’s a professional audio interface that will last you a lifetime.

-The Audient iD4 MKII is the top budget recommendation, boasting the best mic preamps you can get for little money.
+My budget pick is the Audient iD4 MKII, boasting the best mic preamps you can get for little money.